zmancekpali/Personal---Zoja/Operations Analyst Code - Application/README.md

 - Professional visualization design
 - Statistical analysis and business metrics
 - Executive-ready reporting capabilities

+The data has been made up for the purposes of visualisation and fulfilling the required tasks.

 *Generated using R - See ops_analyst_r_examples.R for complete code*